Pyrdacor/Ambermoon/Disks/Bugfixing/English/AdditionalFixes.md

   - Ketnar
   - Drongeb
 - You can now talk to the two patients in the house of healers in Burnville
+- The race name for animal NPCs is now correctly displayed

 ## Version 1.15